kide-vm/kide/lib/slot_machine/README.md

 ## Design

-The *essential* step from vool to risc, is the one from a language to a machine.
+The *essential* step from sol to risc, is the one from a language to a machine.
 From statements that hang in the air, to an instruction set.
 So to put a layer in the middle of those two, SlotMachine will be: